owenbcoding/pp1-code-institute/README.md

 ![chrome_rgkn0dZn3a](https://user-images.githubusercontent.com/43074374/139554097-ea126ea2-cd07-4040-b4df-9b04dc593bff.png)

 Future development
- - For future development and a updated version of the site please visit this repo =
+ - For future development and a updated version of the site I will be improving its look and style to be more professional

 Deployment
 - The site was deployed to GitHub pages